johtausch/welle/README.md

 The appropriate quadrature rules for the numerical integration are also provided.

+A detailed description of what this code does is in the paper Space-Time Galerkin Boundary Element Method for the Wave Equation by Johannes Tausch

 The code depends on the lapack and blas package which must be